The tools help to reduce the safety risks and close security holes in many cases by an easy fast way.

 But in most cases it is used to run an application with administrator rights.

-Find out why it needs such rights.
+Find out why it needed the rights.

 There are other tools to run an application as administrator, but all on the same basis and similar security level as Runas or RunAsSpc.